 - Industrial factories that emit high levels of fumes

 While lead in soil is most common in these areas, it can exist anywhere.
-It is important to test soil for lead if you have any concerns about its presence.
+It is important to analyze soil for lead if you have any concerns about its presence.

 Contact Us for Lead Testing